Speed Dueling's an alternate play format that uses a custom card pool and a special set of rules.

 The best way to start playing Speed Duels is to pick up one of the Speed Duel Starter Deck products.
 Starter decks for Speed Duels come with two or three decks each, plus Skill Cards that complement each strategy.
 Buying booster packs first might leave you without a useful Skill Card you'll want, although you can certainly pick up singles to custom-build a strategy right out of the gate.

 There are currently just four booster packs for Speed Duels with fifty cards each, including five Skill Cards.
-Meanwhile, there are five starter deck products with a total of twelve 20-to-30-card decks between them.
-Lastly, the upcoming Speed Duel: Battle City Box comes with over 200 cards that's designed to support up to eight duelists.
+Meanwhile, there are five starter deck releases with a total of twelve 20-to-30-card decks between them.
+And finally, product-hover id="220429" comes with over 200 cards, and it's designed to support up to eight duelists.

 There aren't many Speed Duel releases to choose from, but each has its own unique set of offerings and are suited to particular tasks.
 If you're trying to get friends or family into the game then I'd recommend picking up a starter deck, especially if there's one that features their favorite character from the original anime.
 Speed Duel Starter Deck: Destiny Masters and Speed Duel Starter Deck: Duelists of Tomorrow come with three decks each, so you're not stuck playing the same match-up each and every game.

-Typically you'll give each player a pack with nine cards, and they'll choose one card from each pack and pass the rest around the table.
-Each player will pick up nine cards per 'round' and eventually complete their deck by the end of the third round.
+Typically you'll give each player a stack of nine cards, and they'll choose one card from each stack and pass the rest around the table.
+Each player will pick up nine cards per 'round' of drafting and eventually complete their deck by the end of the third round.
 After you've played a tournament once you can simply distribute random cards to players however you choose, but I'd recommend giving each player a Skill Card first so they have a base to build around.

-There's no defined competitive scene in Speed Duels, at least not one galvanized by regular sanctioned tournaments, so it's hard to recommend any specific tech cards.
-Floodgate Trap Hole from last year's Speed Duel: Trials of the Kingdom is extremely powerful in a format where there's only three Monster Zones to work with, and it pairs nicely with Knights of Legend to set up piercing damage with Gaia The Fierce Knight–assuming, of course, that you don't already control a copy of Gaia The Fierce Knight.
+The competitive scene in Speed Duels isn't rigidly defined by regular sanctioned tournaments, so it's hard to recommend any specific tech cards.
+Floodgate Trap Hole from last year's Speed Duel: Trials of the Kingdom is extremely powerful in a format where there's only three Monster Zones to work with, and it pairs nicely with Knights of Legend to set up piercing damage with Gaia the Fierce Knight–assuming, of course, that you don't already control a copy of Gaia the Fierce Knight.
 Dust Tornado among the best backrow removal tools in Speed Duels, and it's also available in Speed Duel Starter Decks: Match of the Millennium.
 Speed Duel: Trials of the Kingdom remains the most recent booster pack for Speed Duels despite having been released last year.

-I think the best purchase for anyone looking to seriously get into Speed Duels is the upcoming Speed Duel: Battle City Box.
-We don't have a card list yet, but it's bound to contain plenty of must-have Speed Duel cards.
-Jinzo already confirmed and it's easily among the best single-tribute monsters in the format.
-It's also another excellent addition to a certain strategy that prevents you from playing set cards…oh, right, that's Yami Yugi's Gaia strategy.
+I think the best purchase for anyone looking to seriously get into Speed Duels is the Speed Duel: Battle City Box.
+It's absolutely loaded with plenty of must-have Speed Duel cards, like Jinzo, Book of Moon, Breaker the Magical Warrior and more.
+Jinzo a particularly excellent addition to a certain strategy that keeps you from playing set cards…yes, Yami Yugi's Gaia strategy.

 Speed Duels remain one of the best ways to teach players the game, or to introduce someone to the world of TCGs if they've never touched trading card games before.
 It's one of the greatest learning tools Konami's put out in recent memory, and it's only going to become more popular amongst long-time duelfans when the Battle City Box launches next month.